Robinyo/serendipity-api/projects/spring-boot/docs/administrator/jasperreports.md

 ### JasperReports Server

-Navigate to the JasperReports Community Edition welcome page: http://localhost:11001/jasperserver
+Navigate to the JasperReports Server Community Edition welcome page: http://localhost:11001/jasperserver

 You can login using the following credentials:
 * JasperReports Admin User - User ID: jasperadmin and Password: jasperadmin